-This board can be software enabled to generate an IRQ when the A/D FIFO becomes half-full.
-This IRQ is one method of taking A/D data off the board quickly.
-See Chapter 4 for more information on the A/D, this IRQ, and taking data off the board.
+This board can be software enabled to generate an IRQ when the A/D FIFO becomes half-full or on the end of a scan.
+The FIFO half-full IRQ is one method of taking A/D data off the board quickly.
+The End of Scan IRQ allows software to be notified after a full scan of data has be acquired so that this data can be read quickly.
+See Chapter's 4 and 6 for more information on the A/D, IRQ's, and taking data off the board.